Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Mister Ed’s Gravesite

-Following the death of Pumpkin, a small wooden cross and horseshoe was put up over the gravesite.
+Following the death of Pumpkin, a small wooden cross and horseshoe were put up over the gravesite.

 In 1990, residents decided that this was not enough.
 Two disc jockeys out of Tulsa led the campaign.
 Mel Myers and Steve “Banana” Bradley began a fundraiser through KMYZ-FM to purchase a stone marker that honored Mister Ed.
 After raising $525, and through donations from local residents, a new marker was placed over the top of Pumpkin’s gravesite.